DrakeLab/miller-tb-assortativity/README.md

 ### Data sources:

-* TBD on network/contact matrix data to inform sex-assortativity across countries
+* TBD on network/contact matrix data to inform sex-assortativity across countries, it seems like it may be possible to mine facebook data?
 * WHO data is published online and has already been formatted for this analysis
 * TBD Outbreak simulation code